Scallion

 Availability

-Scallions, also known as green onions or spring onions, are typically found in the fresh produce section of your grocery store.
-Look for them alongside other leafy vegetables and fresh herbs, such as cilantro, parsley, and chives.
-Scallions are usually displayed in bunches, with long slender green stalks and small white bulbs at the root end.
-They are often stacked in a refrigerated area to maintain their crispness and freshness.
-If you’re having trouble spotting them, check near the lettuce, celery, or other salad ingredients.
-Their mild onion flavor makes them a versatile addition to many dishes, so they are a staple in most produce departments.
-Be sure to select scallions that have vibrant green tops and firm, white ends for the best flavor and texture in your recipes.
+Scallions, also known as green onions or spring onions, are typically found in the produce section of your grocery store.
+Look for them near other fresh herbs and leafy vegetables, such as cilantro, parsley, lettuce, or leeks.
+Scallions are sold in bunches and have long, slender green stalks with small white bulbs at the base.
+They are usually displayed in a refrigerated area to keep them crisp and fresh.
+If you’re having trouble spotting them, ask a store associate for help or look for signs labeling green onions or scallions.
+Make sure to select bunches that have vibrant green tops and firm, white bottoms for the best flavor and texture in your recipe.